theripper93/theripper-premium-hub/premium-changelogs/filepicker-plus.md

+## Version 4.2
+- Fixed coloring on some labels beeing invisible

 ## Version 4.1
 - If the sidebar file picker is in a folder which contains folders but no files, the folder view will be forced to be expanded